Vidhan-Ai/Vidhan1105/README.md

-- 👋 Hi, I’m @Vidhan1105
+- 👋 Hi, I’m Vidhan Singh Rathore
-- 👀 I’m interested in Python, Java, Website Development
+- 👀 I’m interested in Python, Java, Website Development, AI and Machine Learning
-- 🌱 I’m currently learning Ethical Hacking
+- 🌱 I’m currently working towards achieving success in the field of AI
-- �
-- 📫 Reach me at vidhan.11.05.rathore@gmail.com
+- 📫 Reach me at vidhan.py@outlook.com

 <!---
 Vidhan1105/Vidhan1105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.